 - Sun Exposure - Harmful UV rays can lead to discoloration when the skin produces excess melanin to prevent damage.
 This results in flat, often ovular, black or brown patches that go by a variety of names, including sun spots, liver spots, or age spots.
-But don’t be fooled; while these marks do develop over time, they can appear no matter how many birthdays you’ve had.
-Excessive sun exposure can also darken your freckles, cause temporary burns, and lead to more serious, tone-altering conditions like actinic keratosis, which involves scaly, red patches and requires medical attention.
+But don’t be fooled– while these marks do develop over time, they can appear no matter what your age.
+Excessive sun exposure can also darken your freckles, cause temporary burns, and lead to more serious, tone-altering conditions.

 - Post-Inflammatory Hyperpigmentation - This occurs after the healing of a skin wound.
-As the skin regenerates, it produces excess melanin, resulting in dark, flat spots, which can show in a spectrum of colors - brown, red, gray, black, pink, or even purple.
-Post-inflammatory hyperpigmentation can occur after any sort of skin injury but is most often the result of acne scars or a post-picked-at blemish (hey you; we know you hear us - stop touching your face!).
-Post-inflammatory hyperpigmentation is usually permanent, but with dedicated care, the associated skin discolorations can fade over time.
+As the skin regenerates, it produces excess melanin, resulting in dark, flat spots that can show in a spectrum of colors - brown, red, gray, black, pink, or purple.
+Post-inflammatory hyperpigmentation can occur after any sort of skin injury but is most often the result of acne scars or a post-picked-at blemish.
+Post-inflammatory hyperpigmentation is usually permanent; but with dedicated care, the associated skin discolorations can fade over time.

-- Melasma - Melasma is a skin condition caused by an increase in hormone stimulation.
+- Melasma - This is a skin condition caused by an increase in hormone stimulation.
 It is marked by an irregular darkening of the skin, occurring usually on the face.
-Melasma is sometimes referred to as “the mask of pregnancy,” as it is most commonly experienced by pregnant women; only ten percent of melasma cases occur in men.
-But melasma can also be the result of other hormone-altering events, like the use of certain contraceptives or the introduction of other products or medications.
+Melasma is sometimes referred to as “pregnancy mask,” as it is most commonly experienced by pregnant women; only ten percent of melasma cases occur in men.
+However, melasma can also be the result of other hormone-altering events, like the use of certain contraceptives, or the introduction of other products or medications.
 Melasma is harmless and largely temporary, as the associated changes in pigment often fade in conjunction with the regulation of hormones.

 - Environmental Stressors - Ambient particles and gasses found in densely populated, urban areas can seep into pores.
 Over time, this can cause brown spots, particularly on areas most often exposed to the elements, like the face.

 Vitiligo can be understood as the opposite of hyperpigmentation.
-Rather than an overproduction of melanin, the same pigment-producing cells are inactive, leading to the emergence of light blotches on the skin.
-And while it can be the result of a variety of things, including autoimmune disease and genetics, vitiligo is exceedingly rare, affecting a total of only about 1% in individuals globally.
+Rather than an overproduction of melanin, the same pigment-producing cells are inactive, leading to the emergence of light patches on the skin.
+While it can be the result of a variety of things, including autoimmune disease and genetics, vitiligo is exceedingly rare, affecting a total of only about 1% in individuals globally.

 Rosacea is a chronic condition that brings about fiery, flushed tones on and around the face.
-It is extremely common, but its cause is unknown; although many doctors suspect it may be related to a number of factors like genetics, lifestyle, and elemental exposure.
-Rosacea is a medical condition and its management definitively requires the attention of a medical professional.
+It is extremely common, but its cause is unknown.
+Many doctors suspect it may be related to a number of factors like genetics, lifestyle, and elemental exposure.
+Rosacea is a medical condition, and its management requires the attention of a medical professional.

 Believe it or not, your daily choices can sometimes make all the difference in your skin’s pigment and tone.
-Things like smoking and alcohol consumption can have an immeasurable impact on your complexion, leading to an uneven, splotchy appearance.
-These can cause surface irritation and dry skin, leading to increased redness and inconsistent coloration.
+Smoking and alcohol consumption can have an immeasurable impact on your complexion, leading to an uneven appearance.
+These can cause surface irritation and dry skin, resulting in increased redness and inconsistent coloration.